AnishKulkarni1501/MinecraftHalfHeart/README.md

-#Half Heart , A plugin for Minecraft : Java Edition.
+# Half Heart , A plugin for Minecraft : Java Edition.
-> Developed with bukkit api
+> Developed with bukkit api<br>
 > Drop the jar in releases into /plugins